What are FSMO roles i.e. Flexible Single Master Operations

 12. On “Change Schema Master“, we can see the relevance of Schema master that it manages the modifications to the schema and only one server in the forest can own Schema master.
 We can also verify the current owner of Schema Master and can transfer it from this console if required.

-In this example, we have assumed that DC01, the current holder of PDC is crashed (we disconnected the server from network) and now we have to seize PDC to DC02 but the transfer is not possible due to the unavailability of DC01.
-So, we will seize PDC.
+In this example, we have assumed that DC01, the current holder of PDC is crashed (we disconnected the server from network) and now we have to transfer PDC to DC02 but the transfer is not possible due to the unavailability of DC01.

 1. Open command prompt and type “ntdsutil” and then “roles“.